freeCodeCamp/freeCodeCamp/guide/english/cplusplus/file-handling/index.md

 * the getline() function is used to read a line from the opened file
 * the ignore() function s used to ignore the extra characters left by previous read statement
+## append a file
+   generally when you write into a file the previous information is lost.
+To avoid this we use append mode in file, in this writes after the previous information.
+   example: this example shows how to use the append mode
+   #include <fstream>

+int main() {
+  std::ofstream outfile;

+  outfile.open("test.txt", std::ios_base::app);
+  outfile << "Data";
+  return 0;
+}

 ## Sources
 1.Tutorialspoint